tyralyn/LOLlipopWrapper/README.txt

     * individual testing/print output messages for each API request?
     * create API request class? probably not necessary
     * level of depth for objects (summoner, runes, masteries, champions, etc)
+    * list checking (length) for maximum number of objects that can be passed
+    * patchable: versions in API call should be able to be updated with ease